Ahmed-Arafat10/Git/Git.md

 =================================

-now you have created a new branch [developer#1] from remote master for first developer in this brach devloper add a [style/index.css] file and edit [Web/index.html] to be:
+now you have created a new branch [developer#1] from remote master for first developer in this branch developer add a [style/index.css] file and edit [Web/index.html] to be:
 ===============================
 <html>
 <head>